thewca/wca-regulations/wca-regulations_2012.md

 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.
     - 9i1) The WCA shall recognize the following types of regional records: national records, continental records, and world records.
     - 9i2) Results of official WCA competitions are dated to the calendar date of the competition.
 Should a competition span multiple days, the results of each round are dated to the last scheduled calendar date of the round.
-    - 9i3) If the regulations for an event are changed, existing regional records stand until they are broken under the new regulations.
+    - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
 - 9j) Each event must be held at most once per competition.
 - 9k) All competitors may participate in all events of a competition.
 - 9l) Each round must be finished before any following round of the same event starts.